GRP Estuary Cruiser

 The Slot Effect

 It is also about the slot effect and this is hugely important, for this is the basis of the rig’s superior quality.
-In simple terms, the jib catches the wind and deflects it onto the mainsail.
-The air is compressed through the gap (slot) between the two sails and speeded up as it does so.
+In simple terms, when sailing, the jib catches the wind and deflects it onto the mainsail.
+The air is compressed through the gap (slot) between the two sails and speeds up as it does so.
 This increases the effectiveness of the airflow onto the main.

 When adjusting sails for bearing away from being close-hauled on a ‘normal’ rig, both sheets are eased, but the gap between the leach of the jib and the main gets bigger.
 It no longer funnels air onto the main in the same way and the jib clew begins to lift allowing the sail to twist.
 The top of the sail turns away from the wind and loses much of its effectiveness.
 The Swing-rig jib doesn’t do this.
 It stays in constant relationship with the main and it is automatically poled-out to windward as the sails are eased, so that it is always in clean air, working.
 This is particularly the case when approaching a run.
 The conventional jib in a ‘normal’ rig disappears behind the main and is blanketed.
 It lifts and flaps ineffectively and it is hard work to get any appreciable drive from it, unless it can be goose-winged.
 The Swing rig jib continues to drive and provides a counterbalancing force to all the sail power being delivered onto one side of the craft by the main alone.
 It is automatically poled out to goosewing on the run.